technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

       prompts.
 Indicate that you want factual, concise answers with a focus on accuracy.

-    - **For Creative Responses**: Use open-ended, exploratory, or i   maginative prompts.
+    - **For Creative Responses**: Use open-ended, exploratory, or imaginative prompts.
 Encourage brainstorming or suggest solutions where originality is needed.

     - **For Balanced Responses:** Use moderately open-ended prompts that request a mix of factual detail with some creativity.
 You can ask for